-Local government ordinary elections are held on the third Saturday in October every two years.
-The next state-wide ordinary elections are scheduled for Saturday 21 October 2023.
+Local government elections are held every two years on the third Saturday in October.
+The next state-wide ordinary elections are scheduled for Saturday 18 October 2025.
+The Shire President and Councillors are elected for a term of four years.

 Voting in a local government election is not compulsory in Western Australia.
 However, all electors are strongly encouraged to vote.